-If you enter an UNACCEPTABLE VALUE, the Field Controller will "beep", erase the entered data, and allow you to re-enter the correct data.
+If you enter an UNACCEPTABLE VALUE, the Field Controller will "beep", erase the entered data, and allow you to re-enter a correct value.
 If you make a mistake, you can also reset the entry by depress the UNDO ENTRY key.